Copaxone (glatiramer acetate)

 What are the ingredients in Copaxone?

-The active ingredient in Copaxone is glatiramer acetate.
+The active ingredient in Copaxone is glatiramer acetate.1

 How does Copaxone work?

 The way Copaxone works is not well understood.
-It is thought that glatiramer acetate may act by modifying immune processes that are believed to be responsible for the development of MS.
+It is thought that glatiramer acetate may act by modifying immune processes that are believed to be responsible for the development of MS.1

 What are the possible side effects of Copaxone?

 Many clinical trials evaluated the safety and efficacy of Copaxone.
-The most common side effects experienced by those taking Copaxone include:
+The most common side effects of Copaxone include:1

 - Flushing (redness to your cheeks or other parts of the body)